acritelli/certificateSSH/README.md

   * A better storage method for users, principals, and hosts would be more desirable instead of listing them out in group_vars.

 * Editing configs may be better-handled by Jinja2 and templates.

-* Tags could be further split out to avoid things like regenerating user SSH keys upon each run.

 * It may be nice to find a way to increment the serial numbers of user certificates